elysiajs/documentation/docs/eden/test.md

 > Using Eden Treaty to create tests by [irvilerodrigues on Twitter](https://twitter.com/irvilerodrigues/status/1724836632300265926)

 ## Setup
-We can use [Bun test](https://bun.sh/guides/test/watch-mode) to create test.
+We can use [Bun test](https://bun.sh/guides/test/watch-mode) to create tests.

 Create **test/index.test.ts** in the root of project directory with the following: